 If the car really is soiled, I still recommend using a microfiber to wash it – but the trick is to use as little pressure as possible.
 You want to agitate the dirt, but you don’t need to rub it off…just loosen it.
 For the wheels, you should still pre-treat using a dedicated wheel cleaner, followed by a wheel brush, and then you can use the foam cannon as your finishing step.

-So my $200 experiment turned out to be a great success.
-My compact and fairly low PSI & GPM electric washer was able to achieve plenty of pressure to get the job done without being a nuance or requiring any fossil fuels.
+So my $300 experiment turned out to be a great success.
+My compact and fairly low PSI & GPM electric washer was able to achieve plenty of pressure to get the job done without being a nuance or requiring any fossil fuels, and the Active 2.0 took things to the next level.
 Beyond just a new toy, the benefits of this setup are a long list, too:

 - No scrubbing = no risk of marring your paint

 - Easy clean-up